 Among the many benefits of networking, below are some of the most important:

-- Networking connects you to peers in your profession, allowing a valuable opportunity to share experiences, lessons, and knowledge of other aspects of your industry
+- Networking connects you to peers in your profession – This allows a valuable opportunity to share experiences, lessons, and knowledge of other aspects of your industry

-- Networking connects you to managers and executives in your profession, providing the chance to share your accomplishments and career ambitions, learn about significant changes in the business or industry, and feel the “pulse” of company culture and expectations
+- Networking connects you to managers and executives in your profession – This providing the chance to share your accomplishments and career ambitions, learn about significant changes in the business or industry, and feel the “pulse” of company culture and expectations

-- Developed networks span businesses and industries, and can provide significant opportunities for lateral or vertical career moves with external companies or professions
+- Developed networks span businesses and industries – This can provide significant opportunities for lateral or vertical career moves with external companies or professions

 Forms of Networking